patrickkabwe/poll-app/README.md

 # Poll App

 Poll App is a web application that allows users to create and participate in polls.
-It's built with Go, leveraging the Chi router for handling HTTP requests, and styled with CSS for the frontend.
+It's built with Go, leveraging the Chi router for handling HTTP requests, and templ as a templating framework.

 ![alt text](./project-file.png "Title")